 - Male Climacteric

-There may be only a few or many symptoms, and not all men will have all symptoms, which may include:
+Andropause in adult men can indicate reduced androgen production in the testes.
+This can bring about specific and non-specific signs and symptoms.
+There may be only a few or many symptoms, and not all men will have all signs and symptoms.
+They may include:

 - Lower energy or fatigue